Epic Strategies for Building Self-Esteem in Tweens

 Dealing with Low Self-Esteem in Tweens During Puberty

-Puberty is a period of significant physical and emotional changes, and for many tweens, it can be a time of heightened self-consciousness and vulnerability.
+Puberty is a period of significant physical changes.
+It is also a time of emotional changes.
+For many tweens, it can be a time of heightened self-consciousness and vulnerability.

-Fluctuating hormones, rapid body changes, and social pressures can contribute to feelings of low self-esteem, making it crucial for parents to provide support and guidance during this turbulent phase.
+Fluctuating hormones, rapid body changes, and social pressures can cause low self-esteem.
+Therefore, parents must provide support and guidance during this turbulent phase.

 Recognizing the signs of low self-esteem in your tween is the first step towards addressing the issue.
 These signs may include negative self-talk, social withdrawal, increased anxiety, and changes in academic performance or eating habits.